Key Facts

 - How to Use

-- Enter the movement vector into Vector A, select 'Normalize', and set precision to 4.
+- Input the initial velocity into Vector A, select 'Scalar Multiplication', and set the Scalar Value to 2.

 - Example Config